 When the inventory number is high, but the sales seem to be low, to avoid some goods going to waste, companies tend to offer significant discounts and hence another benefit of inventory management.
 With the course of price discounts, the practice is commonly associated with car dealers who want to order new models.

-If you need further assistance please contact us during business hours!
+If you need further assistance please contact us!

 Hotline: 1800 87 7061

 Office Number: +603-27803880 / +603-7980 1388 / +604 642 0621